Skip to main content

 801-213-3599

-• Dr. Ermarth is an Assistant Professor in Pediatrics working within the Division of Pediatric Gastroenterology.
-She practices general gastroenterology and endoscopy for pediatric patients at Primary Children’s Hospital in Salt Lake and Riverton locations.
-Her residency and fellowship was completed at University of Utah/Primary Children’s Hospital in Salt Lake City, Utah, and she earned her medical degree from University of Texas Health Science Center in San Antonio, Texas.
+• Dr. Ermarth is an Associate Professor in Pediatrics working within the Division of Pediatric Gastroenterology.
+She practices general gastroenterology and endoscopy for pediatric patients at Primary Children’s Hospital in Salt Lake City.
+A native Texan, Dr. Ermarth completed her pediatrics residency, fellowship and Master’s of Science in clinical investigation here at University of Utah and Primary Children’s Hospital.

-• Dr. Ermarth is an Assistant Professor in Pediatrics working within the Division of Pediatric Gastroenterology.
-She practices general gastroenterology and endoscopy for pediatric patients at Primary Children’s Hospital in Salt Lake and Riverton locations.
-Her residency and fellowship was completed at University of Utah/Primary Children’s Hospital in Salt Lake City, Utah, and she earned her medical degree from University of Texas Health Science Center in San Antonio, Texas.
+• Dr. Ermarth is an Associate Professor in Pediatrics working within the Division of Pediatric Gastroenterology.
+She practices general gastroenterology and endoscopy for pediatric patients at Primary Children’s Hospital in Salt Lake City.
+A native Texan, Dr. Ermarth completed her pediatrics residency, fellowship and Master’s of Science in clinical investigation here at University of Utah and Primary Children’s Hospital.

 Board Certification and Academic Information